zurovirus/savage-loot-tracker/README.md

 In the terminal, do a `npm install` to install all dependencies.

-Create a .env file in the folder root and add your database to the variable DATABASE_URL as seen below
+Create a .env file in the folder root and add your database to the variable DATABASE_URL as seen below.

 ![image](https://github.com/zurovirus/savage-loot-tracker/assets/128162169/df755b3c-5768-427f-8d1b-9b1977dd508a)

 ![image](https://github.com/zurovirus/savage-loot-tracker/assets/128162169/463d709c-91bd-423e-a841-43706d89a197)

-Using the terminal, push the current database schema onto your database with `npx prisma db push`
+Using the terminal, push the current database schema onto your database with `npx prisma db push`.

-Using the terminal, seed the database afterwards with `npx prisma db seed`
+Using the terminal, seed the database afterwards with `npx prisma db seed`.

-Using the terminal, run the development server with `npm run dev`
+Using the terminal, run the development server with `npm run dev`.

-Open http://localhost:3000/ in your browser
+Open http://localhost:3000/ in your browser.

 Create a group and add players to the group.